Connect with us

 Lescott close to ending Villa nightmare

-Aston outcast Joleon Lescott will have a medical at Scottish giants Rangers after being offered a two-year deal by the club.
+Aston Villa outcast Joleon Lescott will have a medical at Scottish giants Rangers after being offered a two-year deal by the club.

-It was thought that as well as Lescott attracting interest from north of the border, were keen to land the services of the defender who hardly endeared himself to the Villa faithful.
+It was thought that as well as Lescott attracting interest from north of the border, Sunderland were keen to land the services of the defender who hardly endeared himself to the Villa faithful.

 “We can’t compete when it comes down to straight cash, but with players of experience and players of quality, it’s not always about a straight cash deal.”

-Despite being a former international with 26 caps and over 600 senior club appearances, Lescott’s form at Villa was terrible.
+Despite being a former England international with 26 caps and over 600 senior club appearances, Lescott’s form at Villa was terrible.

 His performances, coupled with some misjudged comments and high-profile spats via social media, meant Lescott was always expected to leave for a much needed fresh start.